mailmangroup/kawo-tooltip/README.md

 }
 ```

-For reference the tooltip HTML looks like this:
+For reference when writing your CSS styles; this is what the tooltip HTML looks like:
 ```html
 <div class="kawo-tooltip" style="[...]">
 	<span> ...content from data-tooltip attribute goes here... </span>